software-mansion/starknet.py/docs/guide.rst

 Using different signing methods
 -------------------------------

-By default, :ref:`Account` uses signing method of OpenZeppelin's account contract.
+By default, an :ref:`Account` uses the signing method of OpenZeppelin's account contract.
 If for any reason you want to use a different signing algorithm, it is possible to create ``Account`` with custom :ref:`Signer` implementation.